xuangeyouneihan/HKUST-ELEC3300-Project/README_en.md

 Note:
 - For skeletonization feature, uncomment dependencies in [requirements.txt](pc/requirements.txt) (though the feature is undesirable)
-- Font changing is not recommended due to TTF contour processing limitations, and when we found Hershey fonts, it was no longer feasible to implement corresponding logic within the time constraints
+- Font changing is not recommended due to TTF contour processing limitations, and when we found Hershey fonts, it was no longer feasible to implement corresponding logic within the time constraints.
+Also, we failed to migrate [Grbl](https://github.com/gnea/grbl) to STM32
 - [test.py](pc/test.py) and [example.json](pc/example.json) are for testing purposes

 ## Authors